-Dollar figures include some expenditures for larger programs that include exchanges and training components.
+Dollar figures include some expenditures for larger programs that include exchanges and training components. †Not all programs submitted funding data in all categories.

 Public Affairs 950 Pennsylvania Avenue, NW Washington, DC 20530 www.justice.gov • 202-514-2007

 The Department of Justice (DOJ), under the Attorney General, enforces federal laws and contributes to the fair and efficient administration of the federal justice system.
 The Department is responsible for detecting, apprehending, prosecuting, and incarcerating criminal offenders; upholding the civil rights of all Americans; enforcing laws to protect the environment; ensuring healthy business competition in America's free enterprise system; safeguarding the consumer from fraudulent activity; enforcing the immigration laws of the United States; and representing the American people in all legal matters involving the U.S. Government.